My PhD was called Escaping the search box

 The research project demonstrates that it is possible to develop effective Web-based generous interfaces that encourage exploration and discovery within digital cultural heritage collections.

-A full copy of my thesis is available online through the Univeristy of Canberra Research Repository.
-Access it here.
+A full copy of my thesis is available online.
+Access it here (30mb pdf).